 I took my mom, sister and niece when they were visiting from Utah.
 And I set out to make this bread.
 I want to use it for my thanksgiving dinner and put at every place setting.

-I think these would make a great neighbor gift too, if you can find a larger terracotta pot.
+I think these would make a great neighbor gift too, if you can find a larger flower pot.

 I found these pots at Home Depot for 70 cents each.
 Simply wash them with soapy water and let dry.

 First you need to season the pots.
 Coat the inside of the pots with olive oil, I just used a napkin.

 Then bake the pots upside down on a baking sheet for 2 hours.
 Take them out of the oven and apply more olive oil then bake upside down again for another two hours.

 Fill your pots with your favorite bread recipe.

 I always use my mom’s bread recipe from this blog post